National Cemetery Administration

 Military Funeral Honors

-The Fayetteville National Cemetery has two veterans groups that provide Military Funeral Honors or they can supplement the Department of Defense Military Funeral Honors detail.
-They are Rogers, Ark., American Legion and the Northwest Arkansas Honor Guard.
-Please contact the cemetery office for further information.
+The Fayetteville National Cemetery has local veteran groups that provide Military Funeral Honors, or they can supplement the Department of Defense Military Funeral Honors details.
+They are Rogers, AR VFW Post 3031, Rogers, AR.
+American Legion Post 100, and Bella Vista, AR.
+American Legion Post 341.
+Please contact the cemetery for further information.

 Cemetery policies are conspicuously posted and readily visible to the public.